bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 # Chapter 6: The User Management System Part 1

-User Management System is a core part of any CMS.
+User Management System is the core part of any CMS.
 We will create this feature using the popular [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

 ## Pre-setup